SEMOSS/procode-training/README.md

 This repository includes several tools to help maintain code quality:

-- [Prettier](https://prettier.io/docs/): Formats your front-end code for consistency.
+- [Prettier](https://biomejs.dev/): Formats and lints your front-end code for consistency.
-- [ESLint](https://eslint.org/docs/latest/use/core-concepts/): Checks your front-end code for quality and common errors.
 - [pre-commit](https://pre-commit.com/): Ensures code formatting and quality checks are run before committing (primarily for back-end code).
-- [lint-staged](https://github.com/okonet/lint-staged): Runs Prettier and ESLint on staged files before each commit to prevent bad code from being pushed.
+- [lint-staged](https://github.com/okonet/lint-staged): Runs formatting and linting on staged files before each commit to prevent bad code from being pushed.
     - Note: if you are a Mac user, and your commits are erroring out with the message `" not foundECURSIVE_EXEC_FIRST_FAIL  Command "lint-staged`, then you likely need to change your line-endings in `./husky/pre-commit` and `./husky/commit-msg` from CRLF to LF.
 - [commitizen](https://www.conventionalcommits.org/en/v1.0.0/): This pre-commit hook uses conventional commit syntax.
 Check this link out to understand how to format your commit messages.
 Here are some common examples:
     - `feat: Major feature added`